minna001/Learning_Python/README.md

 # Learning_Python
-#Portfolio Of Python Applications
+Portfolio Of Python Applications As I learn This Language.
-As I learn This Language I'll be adding my projects I work on to this repository
+I'll be adding my projects as I work on to this repository